Ralph Hopton, 1st Baron Hopton: 1646 to 1652

-Along with Edward Hyde, he followed the Prince of Wales to Jersey; like the majority of his advisors, they refused to accompany him to Paris, concerned over the influence of his strongly Catholic mother, Henrietta Maria.
+Along with Edward Hyde, he followed the Prince of Wales to Jersey, but they refused to accompany him to Paris, concerned over the influence of his strongly Catholic mother, Henrietta Maria.
 His wife died shortly after, and in 1647, he moved to Rouen, where he stayed with his uncle, Sir Arthur Hopton, former Ambassador in Madrid.

 He resumed his position as advisor to Charles II during the 1648 to 1649 Second English Civil War, which continued after the execution of Charles I in January 1649.
 He resigned after Charles II signed the 1650 Treaty of Breda, which agreed to impose Presbyterianism on England in return for Scottish support in restoring him to the throne.
 An Episcopalian Church of England was central to Hopton's political beliefs, and he refused to support it.

 While in exile, he wrote Bellum civile, an account of his campaign in the West from 1642 to 1644.
 He died at Bruges in September 1652, and after the 1660 Restoration, his body was reburied at St Mary's, in Witham Friary in Somerset.
 Confiscated by Parliament in 1647, his estates were returned to his family, and inherited by his nephew Thomas Wyndham.